-Applications for the BBC World News Komla Dumor Award 2020 are now open.
+Applications are open for the BBC World News Komla Dumor Award 2022.
 The BBC World News Komla Dumor Award will be made to an outstanding individual living and working in Africa, who combines strong journalism skills, on air flair, and an exceptional talent in telling African stories with the ambition and potential to become a star of the future.

-- Excellent journalism skills, including in digital and social media
+- Possess excellent journalism skills, including in digital and social media.

 - You must provide a CV (maximum two pages) / complete a careers hub profile.

-- You must hold or be able to obtain by 1st March 2020 a passport that is valid until at least 31st January 2021.
+- You must hold or be able to obtain a valid passport

 - You must not be a current or former member of BBC staff.